The Museum of Applied Arts and Sciences replicas of the US space agency NASA’s 2011 Curiosity Mars Rover.

 To help plan your visit, please find information here about the measures we’ve put in place in response to COVID-19 to keep everyone safe.

-In line with the NSW Government’s public health order, the Powerhouse Museum, Sydney Observatory and Museums Discovery Centre will temporarily close to the public until 10am Saturday 31 July 2021.
+In line with the NSW Government’s public health order, the Museums Discovery Centre is temporarily closed to the public.

 Thank you for your understanding at this time as we continue to put in place measures to protect the health of our visitors and staff and minimise the spread of COVID-19 in our community.